pirelenito/jasmine-standalone-webpack/README.md

 This is basically the [Jasmine Standalone Release](https://github.com/jasmine/jasmine/tree/master/dist) ported to use [webpack](http://webpack.github.io/).

-The purpose of this repository is merely instructional.
-Something like [Karma](http://karma-runner.github.io/) is more recommended for a real development environment.

 It shows that it is possible to use custom loaders like [babel](http://babeljs.io/) to get [ES6](http://babeljs.io/docs/learn-es6/) support with very little effort.

 It includes: